m-elbeltagi/m-elbeltagi.github.io/README.md

 - Actively engaged in **MLOps** practices, orchestrating the seamless operation of **NLP** production pipelines on **AirFlow** (using **Git**), significantly minimizing downtime and bolstering continuous delivery of **ML** solutions.

 **_Physics Course Instructor_ @ Carleton University - Math Department (_Sep 2021 - Present_)**
-- Led full-year physics courses on mechanics and electrostatics for high school students, developing and delivering lecture materials, coordinating with TAs for optimal student support.
+- Led physics courses on mechanics and electrostatics for classes of 20+ high school students, creating and delivering lecture materials, coordinating with TAs for optimal student support.

 ---
 ## Select Applied Projects